-Spring is right around the corner, and, although we are currently battling through the harsh winter weather, now is the time to start planning for your spring vegetable garden!
-If this is your first year gardening, there are a ton of factors to consider, from what grows best in your area, to when you should start planting.
+Spring is right around the corner.
+Although it may seem early with the harsh winter weather, now is the time to start planning for a spring vegetable garden!
+If this is your first year gardening, there are many factors to consider, from what grows best in your area, to when you should start planting.
 Here are just a few tips to help you get started!

 Depending on where you live, determines your zone.
-For instance, I’m in Zone 5.
-I’m located in Colorado and have a very short growing season.
-I can’t plant anything into the ground until after Mother’s Day.
-For some reason, every Mother’s Day we get snow, or hail or frost.
-After that, we can start planting.
-Because of this, I have a start some seeds inside so that they come to maturity before the first frost, in October.
 Check out this guide to zones and figure out what zone you’re in based off this guide.
 This will also tell you how long your growing season is and what plants grow well in it.

 - Here is a great guide to container planting: Container Gardening with Vegetables

 - If you’re looking into raised garden beds, I’d suggest this post: The Ultimate Guide to Raised Garden Beds

 - Gardening in the shade can be difficult, here’s a post to help you out here: Vegetables and Herbs for Growing in the Shade